klauspost/rawspeed/README.md

 # RawSpeed Developer Information
 ## What is RawSpeed?
+RawSpeed is the the first stage in decoding and delivering RAW data to your application.
+It is not intended to be a complete RAW file display library.

 RawSpeed…

 - is capable of decoding various images in RAW file format